loseitIRC/loseitdocs/index.markdown

 # Link dumping ground
 This is a (hopefully) temporary holding place for useful links.
 If you add one, please put a *specific* note about its content.

+Want to contribute?
+[Fork this site on GitHub](https://github.com/loseitIRC/loseitdocs/) and submit a pull request, or create a [gist containing the markdown for your addition](https://gist.github.com/micmcg/976172), and bother someone on the IRC channel with a link to it.

 * [USDA Dietary Reference Intakes](https://fnic.nal.usda.gov/dietary-guidance/dri-nutrient-reports/energy-carbohydrate-fiber-fat-fatty-acids-cholesterol-protein) - 2005 compilation of information on macronutrition.
     * Reference for minimum intake of each macro, literature on under-reporting eating, TDEE estimation, and much much more